Medway return home interviews

 - peer mentoring.

-The school, family or appropriate agency is then told if a referral to Child and Adolescent Mental Health Services (CAMHS) or Care and Duty Service (CADS) is needed.
+The school, family or appropriate agency is then told if a referral to Child and Adolescent Mental Health

 Information is shared with other agencies under the relevant information-sharing protocol.